xpqz/dyalog-docs/windows-installation-and-configuration-guide/docs/files-and-directories.md

 |.dyalog  |Dyalog APL SALT file            |
 |.dyapp   |Dyalog APL SALT application file|

+!!! note
-Note that some of these extensions, notably .dcf, .dlf, .dot and .DXF, are not unique to Dyalog and conflict with the same extensions used by other software applications.
+    Some of these extensions, notably .dcf, .dlf, .dot and .DXF, are not unique to Dyalog and conflict with the same extensions used by other software applications.
 Although all the above file extensions are associated with Dyalog during its installation, these associations may subsequently be changed by the installation of other software or by a Windows System restore.